 If you need to give your baby a bottle before 2-4 weeks for medical reasons, contact a lactation consultant for advice on how to build and protect your milk supply while maintaining a breastfeeding relationship.

-We offer professional Lactation Consultations.
-Our team of International Board Certified Lactation Consultants offer one-on-one, gentle, "hands-on" advice for all breastfeeding problem.
+We currently offer professional Lactation Consultations.
+Our team of International Board Certified Lactation Consultants offer one-on-one, gentle, virtual support for all breastfeeding problems.